Inventor or Solidworks, which software is a better choice in 2020? Or is there a clear winner between the two?

 Read this ultimate Inventor vs. Solidworks comparison to get all the answers.

 In this article, I am going to compare Solidworks by Dassault System versus Inventor by Autodesk.
-These two apps are incredibly similar, and it is no secret that they are the two competitors in the 3D CAD/CAM product design arena.
+These two apps are incredibly similar, and it is no secret that they are the key competitors in the 3D CAD/CAM product design arena.
 Most of the things in your house were probably designed by someone using CAD software.

 I would be willing to bet money that at least one thing in your home was designed using Solidworks or Inventor.
 I can only give you my opinion, so here it is; Neither is better than the other.
 There you go!
 I said it!
 Wanna fight about it?
 Come on, put up your fists, let’s go!
-I’ll repeat it, whether you like it or not; Neither Solidworks nor Inventor are better than the other.
+I’ll repeat it, whether you like it or not; Neither Solidworks nor Inventor is better than the other.

 When I first started writing this article, I thought to myself, “Oh no!
 Please don’t make me do this!
 Solidworks vs. Inventor?”
 I’ve written several articles comparing different CAD apps, and so far, it has been easy to distinguish one from another.
 This article, pitting Solidworks against Inventor, seemed like a challenge, and I wasn’t sure how to do it.